rowroll/gettingAndCleaningDataProject/CodeBook.md

 First of all the names of the activities (see activity_labels.txt)  were added to the activity identifying data in y_test.txt and y_train.txt.

-Then, the data in y_test.txt (ActivityId, and ActivityName), subject_test.txt (SubjectId), X_test.txt (measurements) were combined into one table, and the same was done with  y_train.txt (ActivityId, and ActivityName), subject_train.txt (SubjectId), X_train.txt (measurements).
+Then, the data in y_test.txt (ActivityId, and ActivityName), subject_test.txt (SubjectId), X_test.txt (measurements) was combined into one table, and the same was done with  y_train.txt (ActivityId, and ActivityName), subject_train.txt (SubjectId), X_train.txt (measurements).

 Next, the two big tables were combined, and given header names for the activity columns, and subject Id.
-The remainder of columns got names derived straight from features.txt.
+The remainder of columns got names derived straight from features.txt, which contains the identifying name of each measurement.

 Once the big table had been created, a subset of it was created including only the activity and subjectId info, as well as only the mean() and std() measurements.

 This table was then used to only select observations belonging to one activity and one subject, and the average of each mean() and std() measurement was found and recorded, one number per measurement.

-This information was stored in a new table, and saved as tidyData.txt.
+The averaged data were collected into a new table (tidyData), along with the corresponding activity info and subjectId, and writted out to tidyData.txt.